essentialplugin/wp-logo-showcase-responsive-slider-slider/readme.txt

 [youtube https://www.youtube.com/watch?v=frvJI6ZqYEo]

 = Privacy & Policy =
-* We have also opt-in e-mail selection, once you download the plugin , so that we can inform you and nurture you about products and its features.
+* This plugin may include an optional email opt-in within the admin area to receive updates about new features.
+No data is collected without explicit user consent.

 == Installation ==